Testing $\Lambda$CDM With Dwarf Galaxy Morphology: Implications for Stellar and Dark Matter Morphology

 In fact, however, since these galaxies are the ones with the fewest baryons, it is likely that these objects have experienced tidal disruptions and it is not at all clear that they have reached a hydrostatic equilibrium.
 Nevertheless, since these dim dwarf galaxies are some of the most dark matter dominated gravitational systems currently observable to us, it is interesting to consider what this ellipticity correlation discrepancy may imply for the shapes of these dark matter haloes.

 Fig~\ref{dmbary} shows the axis ratios of the DM and stellar distributions of FIRE simulation dwarf galaxies.
-As shown, there does not appear to be a deterministic relationship between the dark matter and baryonic distributions, suggesting that many of these simulations may not have reached equilibrium, but both are prolate with axis ratios lying in a similar region of parameter space.
-This seems to indicate that if generally oblate stellar morphologies are confirmed for a population of dwarf galaxies, a similarly oblate dark matter halo may be necessary to source these distributions, and it is unclear that CDM haloes will be able to supply them.
+As shown, there does not appear to be a deterministic relationship between the dark matter and baryonic distributions, suggesting that many of these simulations may not have reached equilibrium, but nonetheless both are prolate with axis ratios lying in a similar region of parameter space.
+This indicates that the stellar population remains a reliable tracer for the underlying morphology of the dark matter halo, and simulations have yet to provide evidence for CDM halos that source oblate spheroidal galaxies.

-In contrast, alternative models of dark matter may source oblate haloes instead of prolate ones, and would predict oblate stellar distributions particularly in the low-stellar-mass regime.
+In contrast, alternative models of dark matter may source oblate halos instead of prolate ones, and would likely predict oblate stellar distributions particularly in the low-stellar-mass regime.
 One such model is the Double-Disk Dark Matter (DDDM) model proposed in Ref. \cite{Fan:2013yva}.
 DDDM is a type of partially-interacting DM (PIDM) with a dominant cold component and a small strongly self-interacting component.
-The interacting component contain dark proton-like and electon-like particles which are allowed to exhibit dissipative dynamics and collapse to an angular-momentum supported thin dark disk, much like the baryonic disks of spiral galaxies.
+The interacting component contains dark proton-like and electron-like particles which are allowed to exhibit dissipative dynamics and collapse to an angular-momentum supported thin dark disk, much like the baryonic disks of spiral galaxies.
 Embedded in a CDM halo of small asphericity, the resulting dark matter halo will become oblate instead of prolate.